What Ketamine Is

 Ketamine Therapy in Practice

 Ketamine therapy clinics have expanded rapidly across North America.
-The landscape ranges from rigorous, psychotherapy-integrated protocols to medical spas that administer ketamine infusions with minimal psychological support.
-The quality of the container matters — the same neuroplasticity-promoting properties that make ketamine effective for depression can consolidate whatever psychological content and relational patterns are active during and after the session.
+Provision ranges from rigorous, psychotherapy-integrated protocols to medical spas that administer ketamine infusions with minimal psychological support.
+The quality of the container matters, the same neuroplasticity-promoting properties that make ketamine effective for depression can consolidate whatever psychological content and relational patterns are active during and after the session.

 Thoughtful ketamine therapy includes: careful intake and screening; intentional preparation; supervised administration with supportive presence; immediate post-session integration; and ongoing psychotherapy between sessions.
 Clinics that offer IV drips with noise-cancelling headphones but no psychological preparation or integration support are providing the pharmacology without the context.